rexdek/zabbix_evt_sensors/README.md

 As I needed to import the states of Zabbix services as homeassistant sensors I made up this custom component.

 ## Installation
-Use HACS to import this repository and install the zabbix_api custom component to homeassistant.
+Use HACS to import this repository and install the zabbix_evt_sensors custom component to homeassistant.

 In Homeassistant -> Settings -> Devices -> Add Integration choose zabbix_problems.